johnny353535/yoi/docs/_pages/elements/tooltip.md

 # Tool Tip

-Tooltips are small portions of markup which are associated with a certain element on the page.
+<p class="intro">Tooltips are small portions of markup which are associated with a certain element on the page.
 They are hidden on page load and get revealed on mouseover. **Tooltips can be any markup you wish!** Simply give the markup you want to turn into a tooltip a unique id and »link« it to another element by referring to it through the yoi-tooltip attribute.
-This way the tooltip markup can be placed anywhere in your markup.
+This way the tooltip markup can be placed anywhere in your markup.</p>

 | Styles         | [toolTip.less]({{ pathToSourceFile }}assets/less/elements/toolTip.less)      |
 | Script         | [toolTip.js]({{ pathToSourceFile }}assets/js/elements/toolTip.js)            |